KOR

 In March 2010, Pope Benedict XVI ordered the establishment of an international commission under the Vatican to investigate the apparitions of the Virgin Mary in Medjugorje.
 The Vatican Commission, composed of around 20 members and led by Cardinal Camillo Ruini, conducted its activities over three years and submitted a report to the Congregation for the Doctrine of the Faith.
 After reviewing the report, the Congregation was to present its findings to Pope Francis, who would then make the final judgment.

 In February 2017, Pope Francis appointed Archbishop Henryk Hoser, the retired bishop of the Warsaw-Praga Diocese in Poland, as a special envoy to Medjugorje.
 The mission of the Vatican envoy was not to investigate the authenticity of the apparitions but to thoroughly examine the pastoral situation in Medjugorje and the needs of pilgrims and to propose better pastoral guidelines to Pope Francis.
-After visiting Medjugorje and personally experiencing the situation, Archbishop Hoser reported directly to Pope Francis that the pastoral and liturgical activities centered around the Medjugorje parish are appropriate to the Church's doctrine and teachings, consistent, e^ective, well-organized, and have borne many spiritual fruits as a result of the apparitions of the Virgin Mary in Medjugorje.
+After visiting Medjugorje and personally experiencing the situation, Archbishop Hoser reported directly to Pope Francis that the pastoral and liturgical activities centered around the Medjugorje parish are appropriate to the Church's doctrine and teachings, consistent, effective, well-organized, and have borne many spiritual fruits as a result of the apparitions of the Virgin Mary in Medjugorje.

 On May 31, 2018, Pope Francis appointed his special envoy, Archbishop Hoser, as the permanent apostolic visitor to Medjugorje, and on July 22 of the same year, he began his duties by celebrating a Mass with numerous priests at the Medjugorje parish.
 Archbishop Hoser remained in Medjugorje, working as the highest authority to enhance the pastoral and spiritual benefits of the Medjugorje parish and pilgrims on behalf of the Pope and the Vatican until his death on August 13, 2021.
 On November 27, 2021, Pope Francis appointed Archbishop Aldo Cavalli, born in Italy and formerly the Vatican's apostolic nuncio to the Netherlands, as the new permanent apostolic visitor to Medjugorje, succeeding Archbishop Hoser.